 It is important to note that “EDITABLE” or “NONEDITABLE” status refers to certain fields in the Route Plan: Drivers and security personnel assigned, vehicle assigned, etc. When the Route Plan is in an Editable status, those fields can be changed by the users.
 When in a Noneditable status, those fields cannot be changed.

 Customized language files are the client’s responsibility to maintain.
-Before editing, save off the original file (i.e. messages.orig.properties).
+Before editing, save the original file (i.e., messages.orig.properties).
 In the future, with each VLM Carrier Web upgrade, the edited version will need to be saved PRIOR to installing a new WAR file.
 Once the WAR file has been deployed, then restore the edited version.

 It is the client's responsibility to maintain non-English language files.
-Some non-English sample language files are included with OptiVLM-CarrierWeb – these are often incomplete and are not checked for correctness of translation.
-Translation should be based upon the provided English version.
+Some non-English sample language files are included with OptiVLM-CarrierWeb – these are often incomplete and are not checked for the correctness of the translation.
+The translation should be based on the provided English version.

 Making Changes to the Styles and Logos